jwang0521/LeetC/README.md

 Each problem is organized in its own folder, containing:

 - 📄 `README.md` → Problem prompt from leetcode
-- 💻 solution → My implementation
+- 💻 `solution.py` → My implementation

 ## 🛠️ Languages